If you own it, prove it: a look into Amazon's Brand Registry

 Amazon’s Brand Registry allows brands to adequately control how their products are represented on Amazon’s marketplace.
 By registering to the service, you are given the tools to control and influence your product listings on Amazon.
 By doing this, you can protect your registered trademarks and create an accurate and trusted experience for customers.

-What will enrolling to Amazon’s Brand Registry get me?
+What will enrolling in Amazon’s Brand Registry get me?

 Once enrolled, Amazon will provide you with powerful search and report tools to take control of your brand’s presence on Amazon’s marketplace.
 These will include being able to search for a specific brand, trademark or product name and finding all the search results within Amazon’s marketplace.
 You will also be able to upload an image of your products to find similar images/listings which might violate copyright.
 This will ultimately allow you to more efficiently notify Amazon of any brand counterfeits of your products at a faster rate.
 This will ensure that your brand will be represented accurately and positively without the worry of counterfeit or unauthorised sellers affecting your Amazon reputation.